 This publication presents a zoning ordinance sample amendment for utility scale wind energy systems and smaller wind electric generation systems for an individual business or home.
+There are significant changes to this version including updated research, court cases, and technical resources.
 There are earlier versions of this document.
 They should not be used.
-There are significant and important updates and changes to this version.
-Do not use a version dated prior to Aug.
-2017.

 The board identified four regions as having the highest wind energy harvest potential.
 Exhibit 1 identifies the four regions, including the counties and townships located in whole or in part in these regions.
 These regions are not listed in any order of magnitude or importance.
 To calculate the minimum and maximum generating capacity and annual energy production potential for each region, the board assumed that there were no turbines placed within the boundaries of the villages and cities, as well as three townships.

 The review concludes that while some people living near wind turbines report symptoms such as dizziness, headaches, and sleep disturbance, the scientific evidence available to date does not demonstrate a direct causal link between wind turbine noise and adverse health effects.
 The sound level from wind turbines at common residential setbacks is not sufficient to cause hearing impairment or other direct health effects, although some people may find it annoying.